2013 America's Cup: Teams

-Initially fourteen yacht clubs submitted notices of entry within the deadline, but two were declined and ten withdrew.
+Initially, fourteen yacht clubs submitted notices of entry within the deadline.
+Of these, two were declined and ten withdrew.
 Club Nautico di Roma was originally named as the Challenger of Record, but after their team Mascalzone Latino withdrew the Challenger of Record became the Royal Swedish Yacht Club, sponsoring Artemis Racing.
 Other notable teams that withdrew included former Cup holder Alinghi and the Energy Team from Yacht Club de France.

-On August 2, 2012, the America's Cup Event Authority announced that four challenging teams would compete for the right to challenge Oracle Team USA, the only team that represented the defending Golden Gate Yacht Club.
-These teams were Artemis Racing (the Challenger of Record) representing Kungliga Svenska Segelsällskapet, Emirates Team New Zealand representing the Royal New Zealand Yacht Squadron, Luna Rossa Challenge representing Circolo della Vela Sicilia and the White Tiger Challenge representing Sail Korea Yacht Club.
+On August 2, 2012, the America's Cup Event Authority announced that four challenging teams would compete for the right to challenge Oracle Team USA, representing the defending Golden Gate Yacht Club.
+These teams were Artemis Racing (the Challenger of Record) representing the Royal Swedish Yacht Club, Emirates Team New Zealand representing the Royal New Zealand Yacht Squadron, Luna Rossa Challenge representing Circolo della Vela Sicilia and the White Tiger Challenge representing Sail Korea Yacht Club.
 Luna Rossa, a late entry, formed a partnership with Team New Zealand where they would share design and testing information.
 Following Sail Korea's withdrawal in March 2013, the number of challengers dropped to three.